nextflow-io/training/docs/basic_training/containers.md

 docker build -t <my-image> .
 ```

-Where "<my-image>" is the user-specified name for the container image you plan to build.
+Where `<my-image>` is the user-specified name for the container image you plan to build.

 !!! tip